 Being subject to intense competition, the Group's core businesses are constantly required to develop new products by continuing to engage in highly advanced research and development.
 Therefore, it is necessary to continue to invest in product development, regardless of the fluctuation in the Group's profit.
 Enterprise value may decline and profit may decrease if in the event of investments do not produce adequate results and new products or next-generation technology cannot be developed or introduced to the market in a timely manner, the technology developed by the Group is not accepted by the market, or if the Company's technology becomes unnecessary due to drastic changes such as game changing developments.
 In order to minimize the possibility of such risks materializing, based on future social and market trends, the Group's Technology Strategy Committee is exploring new areas that the Group should focus on, formulating a technology strategy that will lead to improved competitiveness of the existing businesses, in addition to a research and development plan to realize this strategy, and also working to visualize and optimize the technology of the Group.

-The Group is supported by its employees, who possess advanced technical expertise and other abilities, and securing such human resources is becoming increasingly more crucial in order to overcome intense competition in the market.
-There is a possibility that such key personnel will resign, resulting in an outflow of their expertise and know-how.
-In order to minimize the effect of such outflow of expertise and knowhow, the Group has established a specific study curriculum and is promoting to standardize, share and hand on proprietary technologies and skills within the company.
+The Group is supported by diverse human resources, such as employees who possess advanced technical expertise and other skills, and securing such human resources is becoming increasingly more crucial in order to overcome intense competition in the market.
+If the Group fails to secure or develop talented personnel, or if key personnel resigns, this may adversely affect its business or result in an outflow of expertise and know-how.
+In response to this, the Group has clearly presented a direction it is heading to and organizational goals to achieve the Group’s vision and is executing its human resource strategy that is linked with such direction and goals.
+The Group has also established a specific curriculum and is promoting to standardize, share and hand on proprietary technologies and skills.

 The Group considers environmental issues, such as climate change, depletion of natural resources, problems with waste disposal, and pollution by harmful chemical substances, to be matters that affect the survival of the Company.
 As such, the Group is taking various measures and conducting management that is conscious of the global environment.

-Inadequate compliance with environmental laws and regulations may result in an impact on production, surcharges, or loss of social credibility due to administrative sanctions, which can seriously damage corporate management.
-In particular, laws and regulations relating to, among other things, energy, greenhouse gases and chemical substances, have been tightened year by year.
+Companies are now required by environmental policies and laws and regulations to take actions such as compliance with standards and information disclosure.
+As such policies and laws and regulations have been increasingly tightened year by year, inadequate compliance may result in an impact on production, surcharges, or loss of social credibility due to administrative sanctions, which can seriously damage corporate management.
+In particular, tightening of laws and regulations relating to chemical substances could make it more difficult to procure necessary materials and auxiliary materials.
 The Group therefore views them as risks that it is currently facing.
-In order to ensure compliance, the Group has established internal rules and conducted training for relevant employees, so as to strengthen its management system, and is also striving to track and respond to regulatory changes in a timely manner.
+In order to ensure compliance with these laws and regulations, the Group has established internal rules and conducted training for relevant employees, so as to strengthen its management system, including its supply chain, and is also striving to, among other efforts, track regulatory changes in a timely manner.
 The Group is also working to prevent environmental pollution by establishing voluntary standards that are more rigorous than statutory requirements.